-A DEFERRED VARIABLE ANNUITY MAY NOT BE AS EXPENSIVE AS YOU THINK
+- A VARIABLE ANNUITY MAY NOT BE AS EXPENSIVE AS YOU THINK

-YOU PAY LESS WHEN YOU CONVERT A DEFERRED VARIABLE ANNUITY TO AN INCOME PLAN IN RETIREMENT
+- YOU PAY LESS WHEN YOU CONVERT A VARIABLE ANNUITY TO AN INCOME PLAN IN RETIREMENT

 When you build an income plan for retirement, annuities can play a key role in helping you make your money last for decades.